Most interesting landmarks of San Marino

 - San Marino City – well preserved and picturesque historical town on the top of Mount Titano.
 This town has developed since the 13th century.
 The fortified town still has many old fortifications – towers, walls, gates.
 The town has numerous old buildings, the historical network of streets and squares has been preserved.

-Described wonders of San Marino
+Described landmarks of San Marino

 Featured: Basilica di San Marino